joolof/betadisk/README.md

 python3 frame.py
 ```

 and this will create a directory called 'frame.cpython-38-x86_64-linux-gnu.so' (name will vary depending on your operating system).
-And that's it, you should be able to succesfully run the following
+And that's it, you should be able to successfully run the following

 ```python
 python3 betadisk.py